-DO WHAT IT TAKES TO WIN WITH HONOR Social: Internal Initiatives In this section - 9 Diversity, Equity, & Inclusion Vision Statement - 10 Employee Demographic Data - 11 Employee Development - 12 Compensation, Benefits, Hiring & Onboarding - 13 Champlain Summer Fellows Program - 14 Champlain Scholarship Program Diversity, Equity, & Inclusion Vision Statement Champlain was founded with the understanding that working with diverse teams helps us become better humans, make better decisions, and thus better deliver on our mission.
+DO WHAT IT TAKES TO WIN WITH HONOR Social: Internal Initiatives In this section - 9 Diversity, Equity, & Inclusion Vision Statement - 10 Employee Demographic Data - 11 Employee Development - 12 Compensation, Benefits, Hiring & Onboarding - 13 Champlain Fellows Program - 14 Champlain Scholarship Program Diversity, Equity, & Inclusion Vision Statement Champlain was founded with the understanding that working with diverse teams helps us become better humans, make better decisions, and thus better deliver on our mission.
 We welcome individuals with a wide range of backgrounds, perspectives, and life experiences by fostering an inclusive environment with equitable opportunities for growth and success.
 We are committed to broadening our diversity, equity, and inclusion efforts and will: - Champion an inclusive environment where every employee at Champlain feels respected and valued. - Uphold a values-driven culture while expanding the diversity of identities, skills, and experiences that are represented in our firm. - Strengthen our employee development efforts, making sure all employees have equitable opportunities for growth. - Model the change we hope to see in our industry and communities, and continue to learn where we can improve as leaders.

 Colorful foliage of a Vermont forest in autumn.

 Commitment to Sustainability Firm Overview Our Investment Process Social Environmental Governance Appendix

-Employee Demographic Data Data as of January 1, 2023
+Employee Demographic Data Data as of January 1, 2024

-2% Biracial/Multiracial/ Two or more Races

-5% Prefer Not Disclose

-FIRM WIDE EMPLOYEES: 42
+FIRM WIDE EMPLOYEES: 40

 FIRM OWNERSHIP

+INVESTMENT PROFESSIONALS: 14